-Cloud telephony is an important part of cloud strategy for a modern business.
-Like other cloud services, cloud-based telephony promises to streamline and improve essential business processes.
+Cloud telephony for business is an important part of cloud strategy.
+Like other cloud services, cloud telephony helps streamline and improve essential business processes.
 The business world has changed, particularly since 2020, and employees are now far less likely to be in the office.
-Business professionals today will spend time working from home, from client offices or cafes, and on the move.
+Professionals today will spend time working from home, from client offices or cafes, and on the move.
 So why is their business phone still in the office?

-A better solution is cloud telephony for business.
+A better solution is cloud telephony.
 It’s a market that is expected to grow by almost 18 percent in 2021 as more businesses make the switch.
-Switching from an on-premises PBX to a cloud telephony system offers greater flexibility for a workforce that is increasingly mobile, providing one number to reach them wherever they are.
-It also allows businesses to bundle telephony with the rest of their corporate communications and collaboration suite, which can cut costs and reduce the number of apps employees need to use.
+Switching away from an on-premises PBX offers greater flexibility for a workforce that is increasingly mobile.
+It provides one number to reach employees wherever they are.
+It also allows businesses to bundle telephony with their communications and collaboration suite.
+Helping to cut costs and reduce the number of apps employees need to use.

 Cloud telephony takes the on-premises PBX (Private Branch Exchange) infrastructure that most businesses use to handle calls and moves it to a server in the cloud, so the exchange is no longer dependent on a physical location.

-Moving telephony to the cloud means your calls are routed through remote servers in your supplier’s data center, rather than on physical equipment in your office.
+Moving telephony to the cloud means your calls are routed through remote servers.
+These servers are hosted in your supplier’s data center, rather than in physical on-premises equipment in your office.
 Your entire telephony system, from SIP (Session Initiation Protocol) trunking and PRI (Primary Rate Interface) lines to routing and switching systems, will be handled in the cloud.
 This saves you having to buy, install and maintain those systems yourself.

-Your users, whether they are staff or your customers and suppliers, will not notice any difference in how calls work.
-However, the cloud system makes it easy for you to scale the service, manage users and offer additional services, such as call recording and others which we will come to shortly.
+Your users, whether they are staff, customers or your suppliers, will not notice a difference in how calls work.
+However, the cloud system makes it easy for you to scale the service, manage users and offer extra services.

-Microsoft’s cloud telephony solution works right away for calls within your organization.
-However, to make external calls, you will need a Microsoft Calling Plan or Direct Routing.
-The former provides a bundle of minutes and can be useful for smaller firms, but international coverage is limited and multinational companies would need a separate plan for each country in which they operate, which requires coordination and management.
-They can also be expensive for larger organizations and customer support is limited.
+Microsoft Teams Calling works right away for calls within your organization.
+But, to make external calls, you will need Microsoft Calling Plans or Direct Routing.
+The former provides a bundle of minutes, which can be useful for smaller firms making domestic calls.
+But for international calls companies would need a separate plan for each country in which they operate.
+This option, can then become too expensive and complex for multinational organizations.
+Particularly with Calling Plans also offering limited customer support.

-The alternative is Direct Routing, which requires a third-party telephony provider to connect your incoming and outgoing external calls to Microsoft Teams via the provider’s cloud infrastructure.
+The alternative, Direct Routing, requires a third-party telephony provider.
+Direct Routing vendors would connect your external calls to Teams via the their cloud infrastructure.
 This offers a lot more flexibility, international coverage and lower rates than Microsoft’s Calling Plans.

 Advantages of Cloud Telephony

-We’ve touched on some of the advantages of cloud telephony briefly in the section above, but let’s look at them in more detail to get a better understanding of why so many businesses are adopting cloud telephony.
+We’ve just touched on some of the advantages briefly in the section above.
+Now let’s look at them in more detail…

-The idea of uncoupling phones from a physical location has been around for long enough that many employees will have grown up with cell phones and everyone will be used to home phones that can be removed from the cradle and used anywhere.
-At work, however, it’s still standard for every employee to have a phone number linked to a specific handset on a particular desk.
+The idea of uncoupling phones from a physical location has been around for a long time.
+Many employees will have grown up with cell phones and everyone will have used a walkabout home phone.
+At work, however, it’s still standard to have a phone number linked to a specific handset on a particular desk.
 Employees no longer work like this, though.
 Hot-desking is the norm in many offices and employees increasingly work from home or another remote location.
 Phone numbers can be diverted to other locations but that is an extra task to manage.
-The Covid-19 pandemic closed many workplaces and highlighted the need for company phone systems to connect employees seamlessly wherever they are.
+The pandemic closed many workplaces, and highlighted the need for companies phone systems to connect employees seamlessly wherever they are.

-Cloud telephony solves this problem because it isn’t tied to a physical phone extension in the office.
+Cloud telephony solves this problem because it isn’t tied to a physical phone extension.
 A cloud system allows one number to reach an employee’s desk, cell phone or even their home phone.
-If they are on the move they can still use their cell phone to make free internal office calls from their work number.
-Even overseas, employees can use their cloud phone service as if they were in the office.
-This is good not only for controlling costs but also for providing a good experience for customers and third parties.
+If on the move, employees can use their cell phone to make free internal office calls from their work number.
+Even overseas, they can use their cloud phone service as if they were in the office.
+This is good, not only for controlling costs, but also for providing a undisrupted service for customers and third parties.